chunkifydev/cli/README.md

 > [!TIP]
 > When transcoding the same local video multiple times, we use the source already created on Chunkify so you won't upload the video more than once.

-You can also transcode a video from an HTTP URL:
+You can also transcode a video publicly available via HTTP:

 ```
 chunkify -i https://cdn/video.mp4 -o video_1080p.mp4 -f mp4/h264 -s 1920x1080 --crf 21